MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/response2.md

 Where:

-1. `HasErrors` is true if the there were any errors generating the data set.
+1. `HasErrors` is true if there were errors while generating the data set.
-2. `Cancelled` is true if the request that lead to the generation of the data set was cancelled midway.
+2. `Cancelled` is true if the request that led to the generation of the data set was cancelled before completion.
-3. `OneApiErrors` is only transmitted if `HasErrors` is true.
+3. `OneApiErrors` is only returned if `HasErrors` is true.
 For a description of the `OneApiErrors` format, see section 7.10.2 [here](https://github.com/Microsoft/api-guidelines/blob/vNext/Guidelines.md).